GoogleChromeLabs/ps-analysis-tool/README.md

 ### CLI

-A CLI tool which parses a sitemap provided as input, and outputs a JSON file listign all cookies set while navigsting through the URLs in the sitemap.
+The CLI implementation parses a sitemap provided as input, and outputs a JSON file listign all cookies set while navigsting through the URLs in the sitemap.

 ## Usage instructions